In one sentence:

 - Sales motion — How they go to market (inbound vs outbound, consulting-led vs service-led).

-- Disqualifiers — Specific patterns that predict failure (lone consultants, agencies that haven't sold software before, firms in conflict with your direct strategy).
+- Disqualifiers — Specific patterns that predict failure (lone consultants, firms that haven't sold services before, firms in conflict with your direct strategy).

 The IPP becomes the filter for inbound applications and the target definition for outbound recruitment.